Reports say Sanders told Warren a woman can't win the presidential election

-Sen. Bernie Sanders, I-Vt., told Sen. Elizabeth Warren, D-Mass., during a private meeting in December 2018 that he did not believe a woman could win the presidential election, CNN reported Monday, citing four sources.
+Sen. Bernie Sanders, I-Vt., told Sen. Elizabeth Warren, D-Mass., during a private meeting in December 2018 that he did not believe that a woman could be elected president, CNN reported Monday, citing four sources.

 Sanders disputed the claim in a statement.